DexterInd/GoPiGo3/docs/source/faq.rst

 Frequently Asked Questions
 ##########################

-For more questions, please head over to our Dexter Industries `forum`_.
+For more questions, please head over to our `forum`_.

 .. _forum: http://forum.dexterindustries.com/categories